CDCgov/MaRS/docs/index.md

 - If you forget to return any of the reagents, especially the Taq, to its appropriate storage conditions (i.e., leave it out at room temperature), record the date and time of when it happened, and discard.

 **PCR plate set up**
-* Calculate appropriate volumes for master mix based on number of samples to be included in reaction; multiply each reagent volume times the total number of samples + 10% pf total number of samples (for user pipetting errors)
+- Calculate appropriate volumes for master mix based on number of samples to be included in reaction; multiply each reagent volume times the total number of samples + 10% pf total number of samples (for user pipetting errors)

-* Final volume of master mix is given in **Tables 6.1 - 6.6**
+- Final volume of master mix is given in **Tables 6.1 - 6.6**

-* **NOTE:**  _If the number of samples is >5, make a master mix for at least 6 samples to avoid pipetting volume errors._
+- **NOTE:**  _If the number of samples is >5, make a master mix for at least 6 samples to avoid pipetting volume errors._

+**Procedure**

 1. Set up PCR reaction consisting of water, GC Buffer, dNTPs, primers, HF Taq Phusion, and DNA in the order given in **Tables 6.1 – 6.6:**